Dichill/Summer-Game-Jam-2024/docs/README.md

   - Decreases the game count by a specified value.
 - `public void setDestination(townLocations town)`
   - Sets the current destination.
+- `public void increaseBottleDestroyedCount(int value)`
+  - Increase the bottle destroyed by a specified value.
+- `public void decreaseBottleDestroyedCount(int value)`
+  - decrease the bottle destroyed by a specified value.
+- `public void setBottleDestroyedCount(int value)`
+  - set the bottle destroyed by a specified value.

 ### Gameplay Methods
 - `public void setGasCount(float value)`